rtCamp/rtMedia/readme.txt

 * New Feature

- * Edit media option on activity stream with BP Activity plugin.
+ * Edit media option on activity stream with BuddyPress Edit Activity.

 * Fixed

  * UI/UX Fixes.
- * Fix media count not showing issue.
+ * Fix media count not updating issue.
  * Fix fatal error related to Buddypress group if it is not enabled.